Sndpred/FPL_League_Tracker/README.md

     ```
     (Note: You may need to specify a `FLASK_APP` environment variable: `export FLASK_APP=app.py`)

-## Deployment (Free Option)
+**Future Work**
+Deploy and set up a cron job to automate the data pipeline scripts.
 This project can be deployed for free on cloud platforms that offer a free tier for both a Python web service and a PostgreSQL database, such as **Render**.
-The project is pre-configured with a `Procfile` for easy deployment.

-1.  **Create a Render account** and connect your GitHub repository.
-2.  **Create a PostgreSQL database** on Render's free tier.
-3.  **Create a Web Service** for your Flask app, connecting it to your repository and setting up the environment variables for your database credentials.
-4.  **Set up a Cron Job** on Render to automate the data pipeline scripts (`fetch_leagues.py`, `process_leagues.py`, and `insert_processed_data.py`) to run on a regular schedule.